Educating Others on Crohn's and Colitis

-One of those is that people generally understand and can rational things that are foreign to them if it is relatable.
+One of those is that people generally understand and can rationalize things that are foreign to them if it is relatable.
 Crohns or colitis doesn’t appear relatable.
-The disease isn’t one size fits all and everyone reacts differently.
+The disease isn’t one-size-fits-all and everyone reacts differently.

 My general response to teaching others what it's really like is this:

 Have you ever had gastro problems?
 Well, imagine living with gastro 24/7 while having your period.
 Now add having to continue living like you're not actually sick.
 That to me is a quick explanation, but it's so much more isn’t it?

 What it's like to live with Crohn's disease

 Living with Crohn's, for me, is like being trapped in a body that is mine but that controls me and hates me.
 It's being trapped in a body with a full-capacity brain, which is ready to go and learn and do, but a body that refuses to play the game and will not let me live.